-This recipe for courgette and potato fritters makes a delicious vegetarian summer main course alongside salad.
+This recipe for potato and courgette fritters is a delicious vegetarian summer main course alongside salad.
 It’s also a great dish for baby led weaning and is a good way to introduce a new vegetable to picky eaters.

-Needless to say, R and Miss R were not keen on these courgette fritters.
+Needless to say, R and Miss R were not keen on these courgette and potato fritters.
 Next time I’m going to grate the courgette first to remove the dreaded “green bits”.
 Baby S and I however devoured these.

 This recipe is inspired by one from the Honey & Co. cookbook.
-I have made courgette or zucchini fritters lots of times but I’d never thought to include potato.
+I have made courgette fritters lots of times but I’d never thought to include potato.
 I really like the effect that this has.
 It makes them more substantial, more of a satisfying vegetarian main course.

-Here’s how to make courgette and potato fritters:
+How to make courgette and potato fritters:

 Courgette and potato fritters